TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.15.md

 ---

-Lo, I will bring a nation upon you from far, O house of Israel, saith Jehovah: it is a mighty nation, it is an ancient nation, a nation whose language thou knowest not, neither understandest what they say.
+Behold, I will bring a nation on you from far, house of Israel," says Yahweh.
+"It is a mighty nation.
+It is an ancient nation, a nation whose language you don't know, neither understand what they say.